ritterim/interview/PortfolioSiteExample/DockerComposeApp.md

    - phpMyAdmin
    - PortfolioSiteExample.Api
    - PortfolioSiteExample.Frontend
-5. Once the containers are running, select the `+` (plus) sign at the top of the terminal and then select `View HTTP port 80 on Host 1`.
+5. Once the containers are running, select the `+` (plus) sign at the top of the terminal, and then select `View HTTP port 80 on Host 1`.

    ![](Images/DockerComposeAppScreenshot1.png)